nlgranger/SeqTools/docs/tutorial.rst

 --------

-Most functions in this library including :func:`smap` try to preserve the simplicity of slice-based indexing:
+Most functions in this library including :func:`smap` try to preserve the simplicity of python list indexing, that includes negative indexing and slicing as well:

 >>> l = [3, 5, 1, 4]
 >>> y = seqtools.smap(lambda x: x * 2, l)
 >>> list(y)
 [6, 10, 2, 8]
 >>> z = y[1:-1]
->>> len(z)  # z values aren't yet computed
+>>> # following seqtools on-demand logic: z values aren't yet computed
+>>> len(z)  # deduced without evaluating z
 2
 >>> list(z)
 [10, 2]

-Where it makes sense, transformed sequences also support index and slice based assignment so as to make the objects truely behave like lists.
+Where it makes sense, transformed sequences also support index and slice based _assignment_ so as to make the objects truely behave like lists.
 For example with the :func:`gather` function:

 >>> arr = [0, 1, 2, 3, 4, 5]
 >>> y = seqtools.gather(arr, [1, 1, 3, 4])